spatie/laravel-translation-loader/README.md

 You can still keep using the default language files as well.
 If a requested translation is present in both the database and the language files, the database version will be returned.

+If you need to store/override json translation lines, just create a normal LanguageLine with `group => '*'`.

 ## Creating your own translation providers

 This package ships with a translation provider than can fetch translations from the database.
 If you're storing your translations in a yaml-file, a csv-file, or ... you can easily extend this package by creating your own translation provider.